SEED

 May 30-31

-• In partnership with Music Matters Lab Collective, our Saturday event focuses on mentorship and the energy of emerging talent.
-We invite the public to witness the talent of middle school and high school students as they present a concert based on the theme “Seed.”
+• In partnership with Music Matters Lab Collective, our Saturday event focused on mentorship and the energy of emerging talent.
+Middle school and high school students presented a concert based on the theme Seed/Bloom which was followed by a farm tour.

 • Ecological Listening Workshop I Student Participants only I 1:00 PM